VHF radio operator course

 $140 per person

-Student Notes, Practice CD, one exam and one Restricted Operators Certificate (Maritime) Certificate card.
+Student Notes, Practice software, one exam and one Restricted Operators Certificate (Maritime) Certificate card.

 If you wish for the learning material to be mailed to you please send your mailing address.